theScore: Icon Redraw

 Step-by-step

-Sometimes, sketching was my first step!
+Sketching was often my first step!

 I always ideated until I was completely out of ideas— an arduous but fun challenge…